Advanced Cactus Soil

 Quick Tips

-If you don’t have time to read the full article but just want a couple of quick tips:
+If you don’t have time to read the full article but want a couple of quick tips:

-• Sand is a dead ingredient, it serves no purpose other than to dilute the organic makeup of the mix.
-Try and substitute it with something that also contains valuable nutrients like crushed/decomposed granite;
+• Sand is a dead ingredient.
+It serves no purpose other than to dilute the organic makeup of the mix.
+Try and substitute it with something that also contains valuable nutrients, like crushed/decomposed granite;

 • Vary the granulations to achieve good drainage.
-In nature nothing is uniform and you want to try to recreate this in your mix.
-For your minerals try and include something 2-5mm, something 5-10mm and if you want to go crazy a few larger pieces as well;
+In nature, nothing is uniform, and you want to try to recreate this in your mix.
+For your minerals, try and include something 2-5mm, something 5-10mm, and if you want to go crazy, a few larger pieces as well;

 • Not all potting soil is created equal, try to find one which is composed primarily of peat moss and/or leaf mould.
 Try to avoid ones full of sticks and bark and all the other additives;